Table of Contents

 Implanted artificial cardiac valves can mechanically damage the thrombocytes and, thus, alter the blood count.
 Also, extracorporeal exchange measures like dialysis or heart-lung-machines show a similar effect.

-Thrombocytopenia of other causes
+Thrombocytopenia due to other causes

 Signs and Symptoms of Thrombocytopenia